saivishnu725/attendance-web/README.md

 - [ ] Might use AWS // VPS for database and hosting.
 - [ ] Dark mode
 - [ ] Ability to delete attendance entries
+- [ ] Profile page
+- [ ] Friends list
+- [ ] Change color of the progress bar based on percentage of attendance

 ## Pre-requisites